 I am looking forward to working with this group and Josep again in December, on a weekend focussed on enquiry skills.

 Over the course of the week the group led each other through the different sessions of the MBLC course, reflecting on the rationales and teaching points for each session and giving and receiving teaching feedback.
-For more on our teacher training pathway, please visit our website (click here).
-As well as Spain, we also offer this teaching path through our franchisees in Italy and Poland (click here).

 It never ceases to amaze me how the course gradually builds training in technique (being present) and attitude (kindness & curiosity) in an experiential and embodied way, facilitating a growth in self-acceptance, emotional resilience and overall cheerfulness.